A Rule-Based Epidemiological Modelling Framework: Essential Models of an Epidemiological Modelling Framework

 \begin{itemize} \item the more \emph{recovered} individuals exist, the more there is an increase of interactions among individuals and thus increasing infectivity. \item The more \emph{infections} the more appears a tendency to decrease of interactions among individuals and thus decreasing infectivity. \item The more \emph{deaths} the more appears a tendency to decrease of interactions among individuals and thus decreasing infectivity. \end{itemize}

 For simulations by SSA for $\mu=1$ and $\mu=10$, see Figure~\ref{fig:plotSIRDres(SSA)}.
 Note that here the maximum time is set to $T = 500$.
-Even more realistic, we model the global information based on the number of tested infectious individuals $\nI_1$ by combining \eqref{eq:sec:standard:subsec:sir_UT} and \eqref{eq:sec:standard:subsec:sir-fr}.
-Numerical results for this model are shown in Figure~\ref{fig:plotSIRDtres(SSA)}.
+Even more realistically, we can model the global information based on the number of tested infectious individuals $\nI_1$, bringing in an uncertainty aspect.
+Numerical results for such a model are shown in Figure~\ref{fig:plotSIRDtres(SSA)}.
 Comparing Figure~\ref{fig:plotSIRDtres(SSA)_lambda10} to Figure~\ref{fig:plotSIRD(SSA)} it is possible to observe that testing and global information lead to a more effective flattening the curve of the infected cases and lowering the death toll.
 The contribution of testing can be seen by considering Figure~\ref{fig:plotSIRDres(SSA)_lambda10} where the death exceeds the level of Figure~\ref{fig:plotSIRDtres(SSA)_lambda10}.

 Note that the shape of the hashed parts of Figure~\ref{fig:plotSIRDtres(SSA)} look similar to Figure~\ref{fig:plotSIRDres(SSA)}.
 The number of unrecorded cases are obviously greater for global information dependent on tested cases, but can be controlled with appropriate behaviour $\mu$.